 I grew up a hyphenate.
 I was never Ann, never Eve.
 Always Ann-Eve.
 My hyphen was a vital connection point between two parts which were equally important, making up the whole of who I was.
 Ann-Eve.

-When I heard of people referred to as hyphenates (actor-director, wife-mother, MD-PhD), I could relate instantly and embraced the concept as more than just a common element with my name.
+When I heard of people referred to as hyphenates (actor-director, wife-mother, MD-PhD), I could relate instantly and embraced the concept as more than just a punctuation mark.

 A hyphen is, in fact, just a tiny line.
 But the purpose it serves is far greater than the mark on paper.
 It brings together elements that create a new and altogether unique whole.
 I have embraced being a hyphenate, one that reflects my diverse interests coming together to form what I feel is a rich, full life.
 My hyphenate is ever-changing.
 Today, I may be a fundraiser-photographer-writer-martial artist.
 Tomorrow?
 Perhaps I will be a standup comedian-volunteer-dog mom.
 Who knows?